 Payments for Pick-Up Orders can be made by:

-(Interac is prefered during Covid-19)
+(Interac is preferred during Covid-19)

 We do not accept Visa, Personal Cheques, Money Orders or PayPal